-For many people, however, sex is simply not something that is talked about, and it might be difficult to discuss with a partner let alone a stranger who is not part of your relationship.
+For many people, however, sex is simply not something that is talked about, and it might be difficult to discuss with one partner let alone a stranger who is not part of your relationship.
 It's only by talking about sex and everything associated with it, however, that you will be able to start working toward changes and improvements for your life.
 If you're willing and able to start pushing your boundaries, you will be able to change the way that you feel about yourself and your partner, as well as how you and your partner (or future partner) feel about you.

 Many people have difficulty understanding how sex therapy can help them.
 They may have difficulty even coming to terms with the idea of going to a sex therapy session.
 Because of the way it's often portrayed in movies and the jokes made about it in other areas, many have a hard time thinking of this therapy the way it's supposed to be.
 It's all about teaching you how to be more open and more comfortable with sex and helping you to overcome any physical or psychological blocks you may have in regard to sex.